Manali Himachal Pradesh, India Travel Guide

 Consider hiring local guides for hidden gems or treks like Bhrigu Lake and Hampta Pass for safety and local insights.
 They enhance the experience significantly.

-Remember Rohtang Pass requires an online permit.
-Check current road conditions and accessibility, especially during monsoon or winter, for higher altitude sites.
+Remember Rohtang Pass requires a virtual permit.
+Check current road quality and accessibility, especially during monsoon or winter, for higher altitude sites.